opencog/opencog/opencog/openpsi/README.md

 ## Modulators and Internal Dynamics

-OpenPsi includes a dynamical system of interacting modulator variables.
+OpenPsi includes a dynamic system of interacting modulator variables.
 The model contains varying parameters that regulate processes such as stimulus evaluation, action selection, and emotional expression.
-Modulators are based on MicroPsi, and SECs are based on Component Process Model theory (see references for  more info).
-These and other OpenPsi-related entities dynamically interact with each other according to rules that specify how a change in a "trigger" entity cause a change in a "target" entity.
+Modulators are based on MicroPsi, and SECs are based on Component Process Model theory (see [references](#References) for more info).
+These and other OpenPsi-related entities interact with each other according to rules that specify how a change in a "trigger" entity cause a change in a "target" entity.